mattja/sdeint/README.rst

 Overview
 --------
 sdeint is a collection of numerical algorithms for integrating Ito and Stratonovich stochastic ordinary differential equations (SODEs).
-It has simple functions that can be used similarly to ``scipy.integrate.odeint()`` or MATLAB's ``ode45``.
+It has simple functions that can be used in a similar way to ``scipy.integrate.odeint()`` or MATLAB's ``ode45``.

 There already exist some python and MATLAB packages providing Euler-Maruyama and Milstein algorithms, and a couple of others.
 So why am I bothering to make another package?